 - The coffee roll dough is adapted from my easy yeast rolls recipe.
 This dough can be refrigerated and even frozen.
 Refrigeration is good for use within 24 hours, but if you wish to keep it longer, freezing is recommended.

 - To refrigerate the dough, form it into a ball and place it in a large bowl.
 Cover the bowl tightly with cling wrap and place it in the fridge.
 The dough will continue to rise in the fridge and when you are ready to make your rolls the next day, if the dough has not proofed enough, simply let it do so at room temperature, before rolling, filling, and baking it.
 If it has proofed well, proceed to roll, fill, cut, and bake as usual.

 - To freeze the dough, once you have finished kneading it, form it into a ball, and instead of placing it in a bowl and wrapping the bowl, you wrap the dough itself tightly with clingwrap.
 Place in the freezer.
 It is best to move the dough to the fridge section at least overnight before using it.
 When ready to bake, remove from the fridge, let it sit at room temperature for 20 minutes (to stop condensation), and then remove the cling wrap.
 Place the dough in a large bowl and let it proof (covered in a kitchen towel).
 Roll, fill, cut, and bake as usual.

 - The baked coffee rolls are best consumed on the day they are made.
 Leftovers are best kept in the fridge due to the cream cheese glaze.
 Reheat in an over before consuming.

-Coffee Rolls with Coffee Cream Cheese Glaze Recipe
+- Strawberry Rolls with Cinnamon Cream Cheese Filling

 Here is the full printable version of my coffee rolls recipe.